Assembling your view…

 City data is refreshed monthly from Census Bureau population estimates, Zillow rent and home price indices, BLS salary data, and Tax Foundation tax rates.
 Last updated: 2026.

-The median home price in Mobile is $191,840, which is 3.8× the local median income.
-It's on the edge of affordability for median-income households.
+The median home price in Birmingham is $134,655, which is 3.0× the local median income.
+That's within the standard 3.5× affordability rule for most local earners.
 The national median home price is $467,370.

 Alabama has a 5% state income tax rate.
 Combined state and local sales tax averages 9.28%, and the effective property tax rate is 0.37%.